Dissertation Reviews is seeking dynamic scholars in the humanities and social sciences to develop new fields within our innovative scholarly network.

 – Committed to the development of ever more dynamic, collegial, and innovative scholarly communities

 – Enthused by the idea of becoming more informed about current, cutting-edge research in your field

 – A professional, consistent communicator

 – An active member of your field’s scholarly networks (i.e., conferences, listservs, etc.)

 All fields, disciplines, and areas in the humanities and social sciences are eligible.
 As part of the application process (details below), we ask that you recommend a particular area, field, or discipline that you believe would benefit from, and contribute to, the Dissertation Reviews network.
 There is no restriction whatsoever on focus, only on scope: we ask that the proposed rubric be “medium-sized” – i.e., not too large, not too small.
-Recent successful recommendations include South Asian Studies, Islamic Studies, Russian History, Latin American Studies, and Science Studies, among others.
+Recent successful applications have included Economic History, Museum Studies, South Asian Studies, Islamic Studies, Russian History, Latin American Studies, and Science Studies, among others.
 And there’s no need to have the rubric perfected from the start: we will collaborate with you to help determine the ideal thematic, theoretical, temporal and spatial contours of the new branch.

 Please email us at firstname.lastname@example.org with following items: